jorgecarleitao/public-contracts/docs/contribute.rst

 Documentation
 :::::::::::::

-The API of this project is expected to be fully documented, i.e., this documentation **is** part of the project.
-If you find a mistake, please help us out by filling a ticket in the `ticket system`_.

 A modification on the code that changes semantics of the project has to be accompanied by the respective change in documentation to be incorporated.